Title

 The Philippine government establishes the Maharlika Village project in Bicutan, Taguig, Rizal, with an Administrative Committee overseeing the development and management of the village, including the subdivision and titling of land, construction of infrastructure, and implementation of various facilities, all financed through a government loan.

-The Administrative Committee consists of the Executive Secretary as Chairman, the Chief of Staff of the Armed Forces of the Philippines, and the Presidential Assistant on Housing and Resettlement Agency or their duly authorized representatives.
+The Executive Secretary (as Chairman), the Chief of Staff of the Armed Forces of the Philippines (AFP), and the Presidential Assistant on Housing and Resettlement Agency, or their duly authorized representative.

-The development includes housing, cemetery, infrastructure, elementary school, shopping and tourist center, cultural community center, park facilities, auditorium, mosque, market, hostel student dormitories, clinic, water system, drainage, electrification, and security measures.
+(1) Undertake subdivision and titling of the released land in the name of the Maharlika Village; and (2) make and implement the development scheme covering specified facilities (housing, cemetery, infrastructure, school, shopping/tourist center, cultural community center, park facilities, auditorium, mosque, market, student dormitories, clinic, water system, drainage, electrification, and security measures).

-The Executive Secretary is responsible for appointing the Project Officer to administer the village in accordance with the Letter of Instruction and the rules set by the Administrative Committee.
+The Executive Secretary shall appoint the Project Officer to administer the Village in accordance with the Instruction and rules/regulations imposed by the Administrative Committee for efficient management.

-The Chief of Staff, through the Corps of Engineers, is tasked to construct the access road and undertake all infrastructure work including water system, drainage, and electrification for the Maharlika Village.
+The AFP Chief of Staff, through the Corps of Engineers, is tasked to undertake immediate construction of the access road to the Village.

-The project is to be financed through a loan from a government financing institution, under the condition that the project is self-liquidating and economically feasible.
+It shall be financed through a loan from any government financing institution, provided it is self-liquidating and economically feasible.

-An amount of P5 million was released for the initial development of the Maharlika Village from the General Funds.
+P. 5 million is released to the Administrative Committee for initial development of the Maharlika Village from the General Funds.

-The Administrative Committee is authorized to issue rules and regulations for the management and administration of the village, including the disposition and transfer of the land titles to qualified Muslim applicants.
+It is authorized to issue rules and regulations for management of the Village and administration of the Village, including disposition and transfer of titles to qualified Muslim applicants.

 Analyze Cases Smarter, Faster